Younes-Alaoui-Ismaili/.NET-Inventory-Management-Application/README.md

    ```

 2. **Restore the Database**:
-   - Locate the `InventoryMaster.sql` file in the repository.
+   - Locate the `InventoryMaster.sql` file in the cloned repository.
-   - Open SQL Server Management Studio (SSMS).
+   - Launch SQL Server Management Studio (SSMS).
    - Restore the database using the provided `.sql` file.

 3. **Configure the Connection String**:
-   - Open the `App.config` file in the project.
+   - Open the `App.config` file within the project.
    - Update the connection string with your SQL Server instance details:
      ```xml
      <connectionStrings>